83328/gyro_games/README.md

 ## Features

-- **Red Gyro streamer button** (`/gyro.html`) — streams DeviceMotion / DeviceOrientation and acceleration to the server via WebSocket.
+- **Gyro streaming page** (`/gyro.html`) — This page acts as the controller and streams DeviceMotion / DeviceOrientation and acceleration to the server via a WebSocket.

 All the games: